anio-software/enkore-private.target-js-factory/README.md

 getAsset("text://test.mts")
 ```

-> ⚠️ It's advised to only ever pass string literals into `getAsset` in order for the bundle optimization to work.
+> [!WARNING]
->
+> It's advised to only ever pass string literals into `getAsset` in order for the bundle optimization to work.
 > If a dynamic variable is passed, **every** asset going through **every** protocol will be embedded into the product.